… is what I often hear when I talk about the power of the present moment.

 There’s a time for everything, but that time is not all the time.
 Coming to the present moment as described above is like turning off that loud old vacuum cleaner that you already forgot was still running.
 It’s a moment of such peace, clarity, and bliss that you can’t believe how long you’ve needlessly endured the noise that became your normality.

-Hmm, this fist segment got longer than expected – I was going to do at least two more segments (called “The place that you are” and “The miracle of the present moment”).
+Hmm, this fist segment got longer than expected – I was going to do at least two more segments.
 Well, another day then.
 I’ve noticed that it’s really hard to answer the question briefly and maybe that’s why I also found the existing answers lackluster.
 A meaningful answer seems to be a thorough one in this case.
 Doesn’t exactly match well with today’s average attention span, but that’s just how it is right now.
 Let’s read more books, y’all, to change that!
 But who am I to preach?
 I don’t think I’ve read a book from cover to cover this year.
 Listened to, yes, but not read.
 I digress.

 I hope you’ll give the present moment a try!
 Sending much love

 If you like what you see, please like and follow!
 If you think that somebody else might, too, please share—it would be my honor!
 If you want to receive and e-mail every time I post something new (which is usually once a month), but you don’t want to open a wordpress account for that you can do that, too (see sidebar or below the post, depending on which device you’re reading on right now).